AjayRajNelapudi/Certificate-Generator/README.md

 Ajay Raj Nelapudi,IV/IV - CSE - A<br>
 Shiv Shankar Singh,IV/IV - CSE - A<br>

-3. Target dir: The directory where all the certificates should be saved in.<br>
+3. Target dir: The directory where all the certificates should be saved in.
 4. Mailing List: A CSV file in which each row consists of the name and email address of each participant.
 **Format**:<br>
 name,email<br>